iyreshot/Modlist/README.md

 ## Overview:

-- ### Lyra is a cozy Skyrim modlist that offers fantastic low-fantasy visuals with a mix of Gameplay overhauls and BFCO Combat.
+> ### Lyra is a Skyrim modlist with a cozy and warm power-fantasy vibe; emphasizing exploration and fun—Powered by Wabbajack.

 ***